-The Milford Flats South Solar Energy Zone (SEZ) is located in Utah in the Escalante Desert.
+The Milford Flats South Solar Energy Zone (SEZ) is a designated leasing area (DLA) located in Utah in the Escalante Desert.
 The SEZ is located on BLM-administered land within the Cedar City Field Office.

 The Milford Flats South SEZ has a total area of 6,480 acres (26 km2).
 In the Supplement to the Draft Solar PEIS, 228 acres (0.9 km2) composing the Minersville Canal were identified as a non-development area, leaving the SEZ with a potentially developable area of 6,252 acres (25.3 km2).
 No additional changes to the SEZ developable area were made in the Final Solar PEIS.

 The Milford Flats South SEZ is located in Beaver County in rural southwestern Utah.
 The SEZ is located in the northeastern section of the Escalante Desert, bounded by Mineral Mountains to the northeast, Black Mountains to the south and southeast, Shauntie Hills to the northwest, and Wah Wah Mountains to the west.
 In 2008, the county population was 7,265, while adjacent Iron County to the south had a population of 45,833.
 The largest nearby town is Cedar City about 30 mi (48 km) south-southeast.
 Several small towns are located closer to the SEZ.